makepanic/globe/README.md

 - same as `grunt standalone` but creates archive of the build directory
 - used for to create release files on github

+#####Standalone target with archive - `grunt ci`

+- same targets as `grunt standalone` with additional testing of the generated files using [karma](http://karma-runner.github.io/)
+- used for travis continuous integration

 #####Default target - `grunt`

 - same as `standalone` except it won't create a build folder with all the ressources